 Enumerated types in XML Schema are a special case of definition by restriction.
 They are described by using the enumeration facet which is supported by all XML Schema primitive types.
 As with enumerated types in most modern programming languages, a variable of this type can only have one of the specified values.

 Defining an enumeration in XML Schema

-The syntax for defining an enumeration is shown in Example 2.16, "Syntax for an Enumeration".
+The syntax for defining an enumeration is shown in Example 16.

-Example 2.16.
+Example 16.
 Syntax for an Enumeration